hellomasaya/elm-programming/stack-demo/README.md

 ## Run:

-1. Clone this repository and run command:
+1. Clone this repository and run the following command in `stack-demo/` folder:

         elm make src/app.elm --output app.js

-   in `stack-demo/` folder.

 2. Open `index.html` from the `src/` forder.

 ## File descriptions: